betalantz/citibike-sinatra/readme.md

   <%= @data.inspect %>
 ```

-Change the code in home.erb so that it prints a list of every station name, followed by it's longitude and latitude.
+Change the code in home.erb so that it prints a list of every station name, followed by it's latitude and longitude.

 ### Make a form